tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

   }

-The dispersion of quantum states is calculated at k-points that are nodes of the mesh in k-space.
+The dispersion of quantum states is calculated at k-points that are nodes of a mesh in k-space.

 The main parameters are: